phpgears/cqrs-async/README.md

   if ($message !== null) {
     $command = new ReceivedCommand($serializer->fromSerialized($message));

-    $asyncCommandBus->handle($command);
+    $commandBus->handle($command);
   }
 }
 ```

-In this example the deserialized commands are wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands to **the same async command bus** that queued them in the first place.
+In this example the deserialized commands are wrapped in Gears\CQRS\Async\ReceivedCommand in order to avoid infinite loops should you decide to handle the commands to **the same command bus** that queued them in the first place.
 This can happen if you reuse the same configured queue in both sides, queueing and dequeueing, which can be done

-If you decide to use a non-async bus or **another async bus** (depending on your use-case) on the dequeue side you don't need to do this wrapping
+If you decide to use a non-async bus or **other bus than the one that queued the command** (depending on your use-case) on the dequeue side you don't need to do this wrapping

 ### Discriminator